Connections in Mathematics

 Housing, insurance, transportation, and miscellaneous living expenses

-College expenses, home purchasing, having a baby
+College expenses, home purchasing, having a baby, raising a child from birth to 18, etc.

 - Explore credit card benefits and fees, debit card information, etc.